-The source of drinking water used by Naval Station Great Lakes is Surface Water from Lake Michigan.
+The source of drinking water used by NSGL is Surface Water from Lake Michigan.
 Lake Michigan is an excellent raw water source for drinking water treatment.
-In order to draw the highest quality raw water from the lake, our intake is located with sufficient depth and at an adequate distance from the shore.
-This location mitigates any shoreline impacts to the quality of the raw water enabling the production of the highest quality drinking water to be delivered to our customers.
+To draw the highest quality raw water from the lake, our intake is located with sufficient depth and at an adequate distance from the shore.
+This location mitigates any shoreline impacts to the quality of the raw water enabling the production of the highest quality drinking water to be delivered to our customers throughout the year.